 Diplomats are known to be passionately idealistic, empathetic, and diplomatic.
-Unlike Analysts, Diplomats are known to be intuitive and feeling personalities.
+Unlike Analysts, Diplomats are intuitive and feeling personalities.

-Sentinels are known for their practicality, ability to focus on order, and security and stability.
+Sentinels are known for their practicality, security, stability, and intense focus on order.
 Sentinels are the judges and the observant personalities.
 They are well known for making and keeping the rules.

 Explorers are, as their name suggests, adventurous.
-They are observant and prospecting, always on the lookout for the next adventure or big thing.
+They are observant and prospecting, always looking for the next adventure or big thing.
 Explorers are known for being flexible, spontaneous, and ingenious.

-These four categories are all unique, and all have something special to offer.
-Now that we know what these categories are let’s dive in and look at each of the personality types within those categories.
+These four categories are all unique and have something special to offer.
+Now that we know what these categories are, let’s dive in and look at each personality type within those categories.